Multicell experiments for marginal treatment effect estimation of digital ads: Introduction

 Our paper makes three contributions.
-First, we contribute to the broad literature on estimating treatment effects in experiments with one-sided noncompliance.
+First, we contribute to the broad literature on estimating treatment effect parameters in experiments with one-sided noncompliance.
 In particular, we develop an experimental design that is built to leverage modern estimation techniques when only eligibility to receive treatment can be randomized.
 These techniques have their origins in the work of \cite{bm1987} and \cite{hv2005}, who showed identification of the MTE function using a continuous instrumental variable with observational data.
-More recently, recognizing that instruments are often discrete, \cite{bmw2017} showed how to recover polynomial MTE functions, or, equivalently, how to recover a polynomial approximation to the MTE function, whereas \cite{mst2018} showed how to obtain partial identification of the MTE function.\footnote{A common alternative is to impose a normality assumption on the DGP, whose structure aids in identification and estimation of the MTE function.
-We discuss this approach in more detail in Appendix \ref{app:observables}.} Neither study considers how these methods can be used in combination with experimental data specifically, and in particular when the design of the experiment can be altered to enhance estimation.
+More recently, recognizing that instruments are often discrete, \cite{bmw2017} showed how to recover polynomial MTE functions, or, equivalently, how to recover a polynomial approximation to the MTE function, whereas \cite{mst2018} showed how to obtain partial identification of the MTE function.\footnote{A common alternative is to impose specific structure on the DGP, often via a normality assumption, which aids in identification and estimation of the MTE function.
+We discuss this approach in more detail in Appendix C.} Neither study considers how these methods can be used in combination with experimental data specifically, and in particular when the design of the experiment can be altered to enhance estimation.

 This is our primary contribution: to tailor the experimental design to exploit these estimation methods.
 Importantly, our proposed design can potentially be used in any situation where a design with one-sided non-compliance can be implemented, not just in the context of online advertising, which may be of independent interest to researchers and decision-makers.